Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price - ao.com

-The only thing that would put me off with this machine, although, is it looks a little fiddly when it comes to cleaning.
-You have to press and hold the clean button for around 16 seconds after every milk ingest to rinse it, and this is basically the cleaning in between drinks.
+The only thing that would put me off with this machine, though, is it looks a bit fiddly when it comes to cleaning.
+You have to press and hold the clean button for around 16 seconds after every milk consume to rinse it, and this is simply the cleaning in between drinks.

-It does have an impressive overall review score on Amazon, there are some negs but it’s mainly positive – the negatives are mainly about cleaning and low milk temperature.
+It does have an impressive overall review score on Amazon, there are some negs however it’s mainly positive – the negatives are mainly about cleaning and low milk temperature.

-It has mainly positive reviews on Amazon even though, there are a few complaints about cleaning,
+It has mainly positive reviews on Amazon though, there are a few complaints about cleaning,

 Check Price - Amazon UKCheck Price - Sage Appliances

-If you subscribe to my YouTube channel, you’ll understand that I speak about Sage Coffee machines rather a little bit, just due to the truth that they produce some of the many innovative, user friendly espresso machines available.
+If you subscribe to my YouTube channel, you’ll discover that I speak about Sage Coffee machines quite a bit, just because they produce some of the a lot of innovative, user friendly espresso coffee machines available.

-They don’t tend to approach manufacturing machines in the same way as most other manufacturers.
+They don’t tend to approach manufacturing machines in the same way as the majority of other manufacturers.

-They like to take a step back and look at how things must work rather than just following the norm, which often leads to quite incredible innovations, such as the Bambino Plus espresso coffee machine with its 3 second heat up time, and quite fantastic abilities for such a low cost espresso machine.
+They like to take a step back and look at how things must work quite than simply following the norm, which often leads to quite perfect innovations, such as the Bambino Plus espresso coffee machine with its 3 second heat up time, and rather an incredible abilities for such a low cost espresso machine.

 Sage Bambino Plus Review